profile-pic

 Sep, 2024 - Dec, 2024 3 months

 Developed a real-time physiotherapy mobile application using Flutter.
-Integrated Google Media pipe Pose Landmark Detection via native code communication using Method Channels.
-Led end-to-end frontend development with Flutter and Firebase APIs (Authentication, Crashlytics, Realtime Database, Cloud Storage, Push Notifications).
-Designed and implemented Clean Architecture with state management solutions (Provider, Bloc, GetX) to improve modularity, testability, and efficiency.
-Engineered the application from concept to completion, ensuring scalability and maintainability.
+Integrated Google Media pipe Pose Landmark Detection via native code.
+Led frontend development with Flutter and Firebase APIs.
+Designed Clean Architecture with state management solutions (Provider, Bloc, GetX).
+Engineered the application from concept to completion.

 Solution Leader - SDE II